RED TINGLE

-Red tingle (Eucalyptus jacksonii) is a magnificent tree found in a restricted area of the Warren region, famous for their enormous buttressed base.
+Red tingle (Eucalyptus jacksonii) is a spectacular forest giant found in a restricted area of the Warren region, famous for their enormous buttressed base.
 There are also two other species of tingle, Rate's and yellow tingle (Eucalyptus brevistylis and Eucalyptus guilfoylei) but only red tingle reaches enormous size.
 The first national park in the area was set up in 1924, the region already noted for the ornamental red flowering gum (Corymbia ficifolia) and its high densities of unique orchids.
 In 2004 the Walpole Wilderness Area was established as a biodiversity hotspot, protecting this unique habitat.
 Information obtained from Walpole Parks and Wildlife estimate original red tingle forest at around 30 km².
-About 20 km² remains, fully protected from logging and well managed by the department to preserve this unique habitat.
+About 20 km² remains, fully protected from logging and managed by the department to preserve this unique habitat.
 The red tingle forest was never extensively logged due to its tiny range and isolation despite red tingle timber being of exceptional quality, similar to jarrah but difficult to work with.
 Their enormous size, often burnt out at the base would make felling them safely difficult.
 Jarrah was much more abundant and easier to handle in the mills.

 The above image shows typical red tingle bark.
 Very similar to jarrah bark, but redder and vertical, with soft, narrower stringybark strips.
 Red tingle also have more burls and tend to be considerably larger than jarrah where they grow.
 The region's climate is warm and humid with annual rainfall between 1150-1250 mm but has been declining in recent years.
 Red tingle grows best in well drained loam or sandy loam soils.
 The trees can live to 400 years and are noted for their massive, usually hollow bases.

-Some online and official sources cite that red tingle can reach 75 m in height.
-This is vastly off, the source was a guess from a botanist over a century ago and it has stuck somehow.
-I've measured around 50 of the biggest red tingle and the tallest I've measured with a laser is exactly 50 m, from a younger, undamaged healthy specimen, with a nearby similar tree next at 48 m tall.
-Most don't reach to 40 m, but many of the signs at the tourist sites still claim 75 m as maximum height!
 Red tingles are also mentioned on several online sites as the largest Eucalyptus in circumference at BH (breast height, 1.4 m) due to the girth of Hollow Trunk at over 22 m.
 Whilst technically true this tree is exceptional for a red tingle.
 Mature mountain ash (Eucalyptus regnans) found in south eastern Australia are usually greater in circumference than mature red tingle and there are several currently in Tasmania just over 20 m in circumference at BH and more historical images far larger, even close to 30 m in circumference at BH from Victoria in the late 19th century!
-They can be double the size of karri and red tingle with El Grande, estimated at 439 m³ total volume before its demise in 2003, and the recently discovered Wayatinah Titan measured by Brett is around 460 m³ total volume making these eucalypts some of the largest trees on earth, certainly outside of California US.
+They can be double the size of karri and red tingle with El Grande, estimated at 439 m³ total volume before its demise in 2003, and the recently discovered Wayatinah Titan measured by Brett is around 490 m³ total volume making these eucalypts some of the largest trees on earth, certainly outside of California US.

 Red tingle also have hefty and often damaged branch structures adding to their overall gnarl factor, a tree term used to describe interesting growths, deformities and injuries in trees.
 The general shape and appearance of a tree can be termed its character.
 The more unusual the appearance the greater the character.
 Red tingles have a lot of gnarl factor and character!
 The crowns are generally heavily damaged on mature trees with significant broken limbs appearing like giant bones reaching up to the sky.
 Their stringybark is a reddish colour with mature trees dotted with sometimes very large burls or other deformities on the trunk.
 This is caused by extensive lightning strikes, fungal damage, and insect attacks.
 The trees have evolved to cope with these hardships, and resilient old specimens have extensive damage from top to bottom, showing tremendous individual character and gnarl factor, some enduring beasts appearing more dead than living!